Valley fever is an infection that occurs when the spores of the fungus Coccidioides immitis enter your body through the lungs.

-People of Native American, African, or Philippine descent may also get more severe cases.
+People of Native American, African, or Philippine descent are disproportionately affected.

 Most people with valley fever never have symptoms.
 Others may have cold- or flu-like symptoms or symptoms of pneumonia.
 If symptoms occur, they typically start 5 to 21 days after exposure to the fungus.

 - Chest pain (can vary from mild to severe)